Community: This is Often Where I Find God

 But it’s not just an introvert thing.
 Even extroverts can fall into the trap of either glossing over the importance of community or undervaluing it.
 How important is it, really?
+Can it be a place, where I find God?
 Does it matter if we find a sense of belonging?
 For a long time, I carried the label of “introvert,” and I thought that meant community wasn’t a priority for me.
 But through years of study and reflection, especially through Bible studies, I’ve come to realize something: while I may need a bit more downtime and fewer interactions, community is still essential.
 I still need connection.
 I still need to be seen.
 Community isn’t just nice to have; it’s necessary for my well-being.

 How we engage with it might differ, some of us might prefer smaller circles, while others thrive in larger groups, but we all need it.
 A Canadian study that was part of a national health survey backs this up.
 The study showed that people who reported a weaker sense of community belonging were more likely to report poorer overall and mental health.
 Those who felt disconnected were much more likely to rate their health negatively.